dorolin/rearrvisr_dataprep/README.md

     done < path/to/OMA/Output/fullOneOneOGfiles.txt
     ```

 * Align sequences for each orthologous group with MAFFT, using the iterative refinement method incorporating local pairwise alignment information, as shown for one example below.
-More information on running MAFFT are in the [MAFFT manual](https://mafft.cbrc.jp/alignment/software/manual/manual.html).

     ```bash
     mafft --localpair --maxiterate 1000 path/to/MAFFT/OG10003.fa >path/to/MAFFT/OG10003.msa